marlinprotocol/Seine/README.md

 ansible-playbook -i inv.gcp.yml -e "@ansiblevars.yml" msggen/msggen.yml
 ```

+Notes:
+- monitoring.yml has a task to automatically provision a HTTPS certificate for the given domain.
+This needs DNS to be preconfigured to point to the monitoring instance before running.
-Note that msggen.yml has a task tagged with `chaindata` which downloads chaindata from an existing GCS bucket to save sync time.
+- msggen.yml has a task tagged with `chaindata` which downloads chaindata from an existing GCS bucket to save sync time.
 It can be run (while geth isn't running) using
 ```
 ansible-playbook -i inv.gcp.yml -e "@ansiblevars.yml" msggen/msggen.yml --tags=chaindata
 ```